ceiphr/ceiphr.com-v3/content/blog/a-crash-course-in-django/index.md

 ---

-## <a name="setting-up-our-project"></a>Setting up our project
+## Setting up our project

-> **NOTICE: Windows Users**.
+**NOTICE for Windows users:**
-> By default Windows doesn't have a Unix command line, which is a prerequisite for this crash course.
+By default Windows doesn't have a Unix command line, which is a prerequisite for this crash course.
 The October 2018 update for Windows 10 offers Linux subsystems, such as Ubuntu.
 Please install and set up a Linux subsystem to utilize the Unix command line.

 We're going to use your computer's terminal to set up our python environment and Django.
 Let's make the project in our computer's `Documents` folder, so enter these commands